How to Paint Clouds

 A golden glow is produced by adding the littlest tint of Burnt Sienna to the white at the top of the clouds.
 You must keep your grey tones soft; there is very little tonal difference between dark and light colors in the clouds.

-A short video tutorial showing how to paint clouds in oil or acrylic, if you are needing to loosen up with your painting then try painting a few clouds with your eyes shut.
+See here the short video tutorial showing how to paint clouds in oil or acrylic, if you are needing to loosen up with your painting then try painting a few clouds with your eyes shut.

-Go to How to Paint Mountains
+How to Paint Mountains

 by Len Hend